Local Residents Hold Candlelight Vigil For Sonya Massey in Downtown Gainesville

 The vigil for Massey was quiet and peaceful, however, some agitators in the outside area made verbal disruptions when the vigil attendees moved the memorial near the sidewalk across the street from Bo Diddley Plaza.

 One man screamed from his car, “Trump 2024 baby,” as he was driving by, and vigil attendees chanted, “Say her name—Sonya Massey” in response.
-One attendee who was closer to the road mentioned that the man said something positive about police brutality.

 0:00